Do you have a boring metal file cabinet you want to makeover and do you want a few organization tips? Then read on, friend!

 Painting the Exterior and Completing the Drawers

 Y’all, the chalk paint went on beautifully!
-I started out by brushing it on, then for the second coat, I opted to use a small roller.
-Let the first coat dry prior to applying the second coat.
+I started by brushing it on; then for the second coat, I opted to use a small roller.
+Let the first coat dry before applying the second coat.
+Then seal the chalk paint with your preferred method.
+FYI – I did not seal this yet as I’m not sure if I want to use the FolkArt Home Decor varnish or wax.
 No need to paint the drawer fronts if you are going to decoupage them.

 The matte finish of the chalk paint looks gorgeous on the file cabinet!
 I love the texture it has that almost makes it look like painted wood!